nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![view result](images/viewResult.png)

 Example:
-* `view T0123456A` displays all information of the patient with NRIC T0123456A.
+* View all information of patient with NRIC T0123456A
+  * `view T0123456A`

 ### Editing a patient: `edit`